arangodb/arangodb/3rdParty/mimalloc/readme.md

 - `MIMALLOC_SHOW_STATS=1`: show statistics when the program terminates.
 - `MIMALLOC_VERBOSE=1`: show verbose messages.
 - `MIMALLOC_SHOW_ERRORS=1`: show error and warning messages.
 - `MIMALLOC_LARGE_OS_PAGES=1`: use large OS pages when available; for some workloads this can significantly improve performance.
 Use `MIMALLOC_VERBOSE` to check if the large OS pages are enabled -- usually one needs to explicitly allow large OS pages (as on [Windows][windows-huge] and [Linux][linux-huge]).
+However, sometimes the OS is very slow to reserve contiguous physical memory for large OS pages so use with care on systems that can have fragmented memory.
 - `MIMALLOC_EAGER_REGION_COMMIT=1`: on Windows, commit large (256MiB) regions eagerly.
 On Windows, these regions show in the working set even though usually just a small part is committed to physical memory.
 This is why it turned off by default on Windows as it looks not good in the task manager.
 However, in reality it is always better to turn it on as it improves performance and has no other drawbacks.
+- `MIMALLOC_RESERVE_HUGE_OS_PAGES=N`: where N is the number of 1GiB huge OS pages.
+This reserves the huge pages at startup and can give quite a performance improvement on long running workloads.
+Usually it is better to not use `MIMALLOC_LARGE_OS_PAGES` in combination with this setting.
+Just like large OS pages, use with care as reserving contiguous physical memory can take a long time when memory is fragmented.
+Still experimental.

 [linux-huge]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/tuning_and_optimizing_red_hat_enterprise_linux_for_oracle_9i_and_10g_databases/sect-oracle_9i_and_10g_tuning_guide-large_memory_optimization_big_pages_and_huge_pages-configuring_huge_pages_in_red_hat_enterprise_linux_4_or_5
 [windows-huge]: https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows?view=sql-server-2017